Labelling of bread, cakes and similar products

 It is illegal to use the name 'wheatmeal bread'.

-Brand names such as 'Hovis' and 'Granary' are insufficient on their own; you will also need to give a descriptive name.
+Brand names such as 'Hovis' and 'Granary' are insufficient on their own; they must also have a descriptive name.

 Other types of bread where the flour is not wholly wheat flour must be appropriately described - for example, rye bread.